Envirometrix/PredictiveSoilMapping/docs/Software.md

 sudo apt-get install qgis python-qgis qgis-plugin-grass
 ```

-Other utility software that you might need include ```htop``` that allows you to track processing progress:
+Other utility software that you might need include `htop` that allows you to track processing progress:

 ```bash
 sudo apt-get install htop iotop
 ```

-and some additional libraries used be devtools, geoR and similar can be installed via:
+and some additional libraries used be `devtools`, `geoR` and similar can be installed via:

 ```bash